Iran's president to Trump: First lift sanctions, then let's talk

 Iran has scaled back its commitments under the pact in retaliation to U.S. sanctions.

-Trump and Rouhani are both due to attend the United Nations General Assembly in September.
+Trump and Rouhani are both due to attend the U.N.
+General Assembly in September.